SmritaPokharel1/lc/README.md

-A curated list of LeetCode problems organized by topic based on https://neetcode.io/
+A curated list of LeetCode problems organized by topic based on https://neetcode.io/ and others that I have solved

 https://leetcode.com/u/smrita_pokharel/